HugoGuillen/postsurgicalinfections/README.md

 ## Repository Structure

-- **/model**: Contains the pre-trained machine learning models used in the study.
+- **/data**: Contains the pre-trained machine learning models used in the study.
-- **/code**: Includes all executable scripts used for data preprocessing, model training, evaluation, and generating visualizations.
+- **/code**: Includes executable scripts for interacting with the model.
-- **/notebook**: A Jupyter notebook that can be uploaded to Google Colab for an interactive experience of the model's execution and testing.

 ## Getting Started